jdantonio/functional-ruby/README.md

 ### Supported Ruby versions

-MRI 1.9.x and above.
+MRI 1.9.2, 1.9.3, and 2.0.
 Anything else and your mileage may vary.
+Althought I do test under Rubinius and JRuby in 1.9 mode I'll drop them if they become problematic.)

 ### Install